 - 1. Park the power unit on a level surface. - 2.
 If the power unit has been running, allow the engine to cool. - 3.
-Remove the cap (A) and check the coolant level in the coolant recovery tank.
-When the system is cold, the coolant recovery tank should be approximately half full of coolant.
+Check the coolant level in the coolant recovery tank (A).
+When cold, the coolant recovery tank should be approximately half full of coolant.